skojaku/qstest/README.md

 ```

 ## How to provide my quality function to **qstest**
 You can use your quality function for the significance test.
-We assume that a large value of the quality function indicates a good community.
-To this end, write a function (by any name) for computing the quality of a community as follows.
+To this end, write a function, by any name, that computes the quality of a community (a large quality value indicates a good community) as follows.

  ```python
     q = my_qfunc( network, community )
 ```

-#### Input -
+#### Input
  * `network` - Networkx Graph class instance.
  * `community` - List of nodes belonging to a community.

-#### Output -
+#### Output
   * `q` - Quality of the community.

 Then, provide the implemented **my_qfunc** to **qstest**: